perepicornell/buckets-splitwise/README.md

 You should only need to generate it once, unless Splitwise revokes tokens for some reason, if at some point it stops working just generate it again.

-### 6. Launch synchronization

-Before your first run, I strongly recommend you to make a backup of your budget file!
-You may need to adjust many things in the settings (like the SplitwiseCategoriesToBucketNames) before it runs as smooth as you want, so, do all this testing in a dummy copy.

-Having now a valid token in your config.yaml file, run...

-    python synch.py
+When you end up with the newly generated token copied to `LastValidToken` settings, you're finally done with the installation and configuration, congratulations!

 ## Usage

-If you already had your own system for entering the Splitwise expenses into Buckets, you need to set the date of the last expense you entered (or today's date, if you're up to date) in order to prevent duplicating entries.

-- Locate the last expense in Splitwise that you entered in Buckets and make sure that all the transactions from this day are inserted in Buckets.
-- Then write down that date in the config file in this format:

-    ExpensesDatedAfter: "2020-08-26"

-Remember that if you or someone enters an expense older than this date, the script is not going to synchronize it.

-- In Buckets, create an Account for Splitwise (as if it's another bank account), and set its initial balance to your global balance in Splitwise.

-With this approach, you'll have your Splitwise balance reflected in your accounts, therefore, Buckets is going to think that you have this money at your disposition.
-Obviously that's not actual money that you have access to but money that other people owes you.
+**Before your first run, I strongly recommend you to make a backup of your budget file!**

+To run the synchronization, go inside the shell of your virtual environment (if you're not already there) by following the same steps than during the
+set-up:

+Go to the folder where you cloned the script and run

+`poetry shell`

+Then you can run:

+`python synch.py`

+Whenever there's any change in the Splitwise transactions (created, updated or deleted), run the script again and the changes will be reflected.

+That's true as long as it's a change dated after the `ExpensesDatedAfter`date and within the `ExpensesDaysAgo` limit.
+For older changes, you will have to reproduce them manually in Buckets.

+You cannot set an immense number of days in `ExpensesDaysAgo` and expect to work because Splitwise have a limit of expenses they can send to you for each petition.
+I don't know the number, they just say something like *a big enough limit*.

+## Some potential doubts and specific cases

-### How do I register it when someone pays me their debt with me?
+### How do I register it when someone pays me their Splitwise debt to me?

 This is going to automatically be imported in your budget, as these payments are included in the expenses retrieved from Splitwise.